Study Visa

 It is important to note that additional requirements may vary depending on your country of origin and individual circumstances.
 Be sure to thoroughly review the application requirements and process on the official Government of Canada website before applying for a study permit.

-For what situations are individuals exempt from applying for a study permit in Canada?
+For what situations are individuals exempt from applying for a study permit?

 In Canada, there are certain situations where a study permit is not required to study.
 These include: